 1 If site only accepts household waste 2 If site accepts household and commercial or industrial waste 3 If site only accepts commercial waste 4 If site only accepts commercial and industrial waste 5 Local authority household/commercial split is the relative proportion of household and commercial waste collected by the individual local authority.
+6 Pefer to Table 21 below:

-6 Refer to Table 18 below.
+6 Refer to Table 21 below.

-Table 18.
+Table 21.
 Assignment of waste types to industry sector